Eisblume-2000/Quantum-Tunneling-Security-Reloaded/README.md

  * Added ApiKey Support to Quantum passwords, thus making the module usable again
  * The program can now use your second screen if you have one
  * The config file now is a real config file
  * The settings menu was reworked and now works properly
+ * Switched from "pyinstaller" to "nuitka" for .exe compiling

  ## TODO list